jlevy/og-equity-compensation/README.md

 🚧 What about “total rewards”?
 Links or explanation?

-To understand exactly how compensation works, it helps to start at the beginning:
-What is a company, exactly?
-What is ownership, exactly?
-And what is this ownership worth?

 ### Why give equity compensation?

 The purpose of equity compensation is threefold: